CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/configure-scanner.md

 ### Result

-The scanner is now configured to send:
+The USB barcode scanner is now configured to send:

 - **Prefix:** `002`
 - **Suffix:** `003`